 Read Retail Briefing →Lloyds, Starling, and the Visa Agentic Ready cohort reshape customer expectations.
 Disruption intelligence filtered through the retail banking lens covering payments, lending, savings, and consumer behaviour shifts.

-Read Retail Briefing →FIS-Anthropic Financial Crimes Agent confirms BMO and Amalgamated as launch partners against the US AML cost base of £26.2bn to £29.9bn ($35bn to $40bn); four Chinese frontier open-weights ship in 12 days at 5 to 30 times cheaper inference; UK Treasury Committee pushes for critical-third-party designation; CMA opens Copilot case; UK EMI approvals fall 79 per cent in five years.
+Read Commercial Briefing →FIS-Anthropic Financial Crimes Agent confirms BMO and Amalgamated as launch partners against the US AML cost base of £26.2bn to £29.9bn ($35bn to $40bn); four Chinese frontier open-weights ship in 12 days at 5 to 30 times cheaper inference; UK Treasury Committee pushes for critical-third-party designation; CMA opens Copilot case; UK EMI approvals fall 79 per cent in five years.

 Read Commercial Briefing →FIS-Anthropic Financial Crimes Agent in regulated bank stack; Stripe-AWS AgentCore Payments USDC on Base/Solana for B2B; £148bn Anthropic-Google deal reframes AI procurement for SME and corporate AI services.